asengupta/avishek.net/_posts/2021-09-13-kernel-functions-mercers-theorem-evaluation-functionals.md

 ## Mercer's Theorem Learning Roadmap

-Here is the roadmap for understanding the concepts relating to Mercer's Theorem
+Here is the roadmap for understanding the concepts relating to Mercer's Theorem.

 {% mermaid %}
 graph TD;